-(1) B-1 Business District.
-Signs applicable to goods or services rendered on the premises upon which such sign is located are permitted.

-(2) B-2 Business District.
-Signs applicable to goods or services rendered on the premises upon which such sign is located are permitted.

-- D. Other provisions regulating signs. - (I) Representational signs.
-No representational signs shall be permitted in any district unless approved by the Planning Board and/or the Historic Review Commission.
-[Historic Preservation Commission is the proper title.
-The "and/or" needs to be clarified: under which circumstances does this go to the Planning Board and under which to the HPC otherwise applicants may think they can make the choice.]. - (2) Advertising signs.
+- (1) B-1 Business District.
+Signs applicable to goods or services rendered on the premises upon which such sign is located are permitted. - (2) B-2 Business District.
+Signs applicable to goods or services rendered on the premises upon which such sign is located are permitted. - D. Other provisions regulating signs. - (I) Representational signs.
+No representational signs shall be permitted in any district unless approved by the Planning Board and/or the Historic Preservation Commission.
+The "and/or" needs to be clarified: under which circumstances does this go to the Planning Board and under which to the HPC otherwise applicants may think they can make the choice.].
+I suggest "and" and eliminate "or" unless Planning also wishes jurisdiction - (2) Advertising signs.
 Notwithstanding any other provisions of this chapter, signs not pertaining to the use, sale, rent, or lease of property on the same lot, and signs not representing construction or subdivision activity as allowed, are not permitted in any district. - (3) Projecting signs.
-Two-faced signs attached to the building and projecting over the public right-of-way [def.] maintained by the Village will be permitted. - (4) No sign may be located on the public right-of-way [def], except as provided in Subsection D (ll) below. - (5) Subdivision signs.
+Two-faced signs attached to the building and projecting over the public right-of-way I think this is understood to mean sidewalks, public paths, parks, roads and the like maintained by the Village will be permitted. - (4) No sign may be located on the public right-of-way, except as provided in Subsection D (ll) below. - (5) Subdivision signs.
 Any persons offering lots for sale in a subdivision may erect non-illuminated directional signs within the limits of the subdivision or adjoining property in the same ownership.
 The permit for such signs shall be issued for a period of six months, renewal of the permit is allowed for additional periods of six months following a determination by the CEO that the signs have been repainted or are in good condition in each case. - (6) Real estate signs advertising the sale, rental, or lease of the premises upon which said signs are located-may be erected within any residential district or business district.
-Such sign shall not be nearer than five feet to the right-of-way [def.] line.
-No such sign shall be attached to a tree or utility pole. [limit to one sign?] - (7) One professional or business nameplate may be erected for one professional or business establishment where such signs would not otherwise be a permitted use.
+Such sign shall not be nearer than five feet to the right-of-way line.
+No such sign shall be attached to a tree or utility pole. [limit to one sign?] we are allowed to limit to one sign per property - (7) One professional or business nameplate may be erected for one professional or business establishment where such signs would not otherwise be a permitted use.